saferpay/sndbx/texts/marketplace.md

 }
 ```

 Each capture is identified by a **CaptureId** (Marked with the suffix **"\_c"**) , which should be saved, since this Id is used for further actions, like refunds.
-More on the latter later in this very chapter!
+More on the latter later in this very chapter.

 <div class="info">
  <p><strong>Note:</strong> The basic reservation times <a href="https://saferpay.github.io/sndbx/#reservation">mentioned here</a> do still aplly for <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture">Multipart Captures!</a> If this time is exceeded, the reservation could void and the money flow will be rejected by the card holders bank!</p>